SFDO-Tooling/CumulusCI/docs/dev.md

 >     Id for any of the first five commits on that branch, use that
 >     commit and package.
 (Resolver:
 >     `commit_status_previous_release_branch`)
+> -   If a commit status contains a beta package Id for any of the first
+>     five commits on the default branch, use that commit and package.
+>     (Resolver: `commit_status_default_branch`)
 > -   Identify the most recent beta package release via the GitHub
 >     Releases section.
 If located, use that package and commit.
 >     (Resolver: `latest_beta`)